-Ways to build one-on-one connections
+Ways to build community-wide connections

-- A Hold team- and/or company-wide events and social activities like celebrations of local holidays or colleagues' birthdays that provide an opportunity for refugee and non-refugee employees to come together.
-Build in moments for employees to share stories about their lives to build cross-cultural understanding at the organizational level. - Leverage affinity groups, which provide employees with a formal space to connect with each other, by encouraging refugee employees to participate.
+- ▲ Hold team- and/or company-wide events and social activities like celebrations of local holidays or colleagues' birthdays that provide an opportunity for refugee and non-refugee employees to come together.
+Build in moments for employees to share stories about their lives to build cross-cultural understanding at the organizational level. - Leverage groups of people who share common interests, values, or goals to come together based on their shared affinity (known also as "affinity groups"), which provide employees with a formal space to connect with each other, by encouraging refugee employees to participate.
 Affinity groups are usually employee-led and are composed of employees who share a characteristic such as gender, ethnicity, religious affiliation, or a common interest.
 These communities provide a safe environment in which refugee and non-refugee employees can build meaningful connections. - ▲ Establish a refugee employee affinity group to provide a space for refugee employees to connect with and support each other, as well as a forum in which they can provide feedback to leadership on improvements for their community.